Go to the previous, next section.

 Some drivers can also support cursor hiding:

-or aa_showcursor
+aa_hidecursor or aa_showcursor functions.

 Go to the previous, next section.